 It depends on whether they are taking assignments or not.
 If not, then your support will be minimal if anything at all.
 However, if students are doing assignments they will be practical projects so will need your permission at the very least.
 If they are doing the Certificate in Mission and Ministry (CMM) they will need a statement of support from you and preferably the support of the PCC.
-You will also need to give them one supervision session during each module plus, at the end of year one, a written assessment of how you feel they are progressing and confirmation that you are happy for them to continue onto year 2.
+It is best practice to meet with the student once per module to see how they progressing.
 At the end of the programme it will be your decision as to whether or not the student is allowed to minister in their chosen pathway in your parish(es).
 Please note that for students on the LLM(Reader) pathway this is different and there is a seperate booklet outlining the supervisor's role for this pathway.

-The Director of Studies will be in contact with you at the beginning of the course and at least once during each year as well as the end to find out how you feel the student is doing.
-We don't want to pressure you so we won't be constantly in touch but if there are any issues that arise during training please get in contact with us straight away and we will do everything we can to help.
+The Director of Studies will be in contact with you at the beginning of the course and towards the end of programme.
+We don't want to pressure you so we won't be constantly in touch, but if there are any issues that arise during training please get in contact with us straight away and we will do everything we can to help.

-Students will have regular study days with specialist tutors as well as being able to contact module leaders and the Director of Studies whenever they need to.
+Students will have regular study days with module leaders and specialist speakers as well as being able to contact module leaders and the Director of Studies whenever they need to.
 Each student who is taking a module for assessment will be allocated an academic tutor from the second year onwards.
 The tutor will meet them, in a msall group setting, once a fortnight or so for a 'drop in' coffee and chat session.
 Tutors will also comment on their student's posts in the discussion forum.
 In addition to this we will encourage students to gather around them supportive 'critical friends' in the church and for those studying on the full CMM programme we will also strongly advise the support of a Spiritual Director.